djalmajr07/airbnb/README.md

 # Airbnb prediction case

+New users on Airbnb can book a place to stay in 34,000+ cities across 190+ countries.
+By accurately predicting where a new user will book their first travel experience, Airbnb can share more personalized content with their community, decrease the average time to first booking, and better forecast demand.

-In this case, you are given a list of users along with their demographics, web session records, and some summary statistics.
+In this business case, you are given a list of users along with their demographics, web session records, and some summary statistics.
 You are asked to predict which country a new user's first booking destination will be.
 All the users in this dataset are from the USA.

 There are 12 possible outcomes of the destination country: 'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found), and 'other'.
 Please note that 'NDF' is different from 'other' because 'other' means there was a booking, but is to a country not included in the list, while 'NDF' means there wasn't a booking.